 This film about filmmaking ends with a screening of the work of the absent filmmaker that is surprising, a little shocking, hilarious and totally unexpected.
 It’s certainly something you wouldn’t find in a Hollywood movie where box office rather than creativity counts even in the era of Nolan and his cronies.

 Ideas and great creativity are always unexpected.
 They can even be astounding within the right context.
 You can go beyond the design logic of any brief and create something that stands alone.
-All designers need are clients with a vision and the belief that great design gives them the power to grow their business and a great creative advantage over the competition.
-So sit back and enjoy the ride.
+Designers need clients with the vision and the belief that great design gives them the power to grow their business and a creative advantage over the competition.
+Sit back and enjoy the ride.